bhushanpadhye/k8s-certification-practice/lab-provisioning/MINIKUBE.md

 <pre><code>minikube start</code></pre>
  ![minikube start output](../images/minikube-start.png)

+4. Stop minikube cluster
+<pre><code>minikube stop</code></pre>

-5. To Clean up use command.
+6. To Clean up use command.
 It is helpful sometimes when minikube does not start after restart
 <pre><code>minikube delete --all --purge</code></pre>

-6. Since we have kubectl already installed.
+7. Since we have kubectl already installed.
 Minikube will make entry in ~/.kube/config file and set current context to minikube